Undeadtaker/DjangoNinja/README.md

 This project will be a test of the Django Ninja framework and getting to know it a little bit.
 I will build an API which will load the data from the database and present it to the user.
 Basic CRUD functionality.
 From the description it should be somewhere in between
 DjangoREST and Flask in terms of complexity.
+Instead of using Serializers in DRM, Django Ninja uses pydantic.

 ## Installation
 Install the dependencies from requirements.txt